All Episodes

 Well, let me ask you a question.

-Did this doctor I have to go real quick here because I'm way longer.
+Did this doctor, I have to go real quick here because I'm way longer.

-This doctor give you any pain medication?
+Does this doctor give you any pain medication?

 Did he say take a pain pill?

-No, I I'm not in pain.
+No, I'm not in pain.

 Oh.